-(d) Experimental Condensed Matter Physics Program Manager: Andrew Schwartz, 301-903-3535, andrew.schwartz@science.doe.gov
+(d) Experimental Condensed Matter Physics Technical Contact: Andrew Schwartz, 301-903-3535, andrew.schwartz@science.doe.gov

-This program supports experimental research aimed at gaining fundamental understanding of the relationships between intrinsic electronic structure, particularly strong electron correlation effects, and the properties of complex materials such as superconductors, magnetic materials, and two-dimensional electron gases.
-A particular emphasis is placed on investigating the physics of low-dimensional systems (particularly 1D and 2D) as well as studies of electronic structure under extreme conditions such as low temperature and high magnetic field.
+This program supports research in Experimental Condensed Matter Physics that will advance our fundamental understanding of the relationships between intrinsic electronic structure, particularly strong electron correlation effects, and the properties of complex materials such as superconductors, magnetic materials, and two-dimensional electron gases.
+A particular emphasis is placed on investigating the physics of low-dimensional systems (particularly 1D and 2D) as well as studies of electronic structure at low (mK) temperature and high magnetic field ( $\leq 100$ T).
 The program will continue to invest in research to understand the mechanisms of unconventional superconductivity through studies of the electronic properties of these materials.
-Recently the program has increased support for studies of spin physics, nanomagnetism, and new topological states of matter, and has begun to explore whether ultracold atom research can provide insight into open questions about correlated electron behavior in hard condensed matter systems.
-The program does not support research in electrochemistry, thermoelectric materials, photovoltaic materials, or mechanical properties of materials.
+Recently, the program has increased support for studies of spin physics, nanomagnetism, new topological states of matter, and ultracold atom research where the results provide insight into open questions about correlated electron behavior in the condensed phase.
+The Early Career Research Program does not support research on conventional superconductivity, electrochemistry, thermoelectric materials, photovoltaic materials, or mechanical properties of materials.
 It also does not support projects aimed at materials optimization or device development.